chri1852/Upland-Sold-Out-Map-Generator/README.md

 | city_name | City |
 | text (before comma) | Name |

-For each neighborhood in the new city you should have a new entry on the $GLOBAL:NEIGHBORHOODS object that looks like this:
+For each neighborhood in the new city you should have a new entry on the city.neighborhood object in the BuildCityData_Sheboygan function that looks like this:

 ```
-$GLOBAL:NEIGHBORHOODS += GetNewNeighborhoodInfoObject -Id 726 -Name "Woodrow" -City "Staten Island"
+$city.Neighborhoods += GetNewNeighborhoodInfoObject -Id 726 -Name "Downtown" -City "Sheboygan"
 ```

 Once that is done you should be all set.
 Simply run the script and your new city will be available as an option.

 ## Adding Mapping to an Existing City

 If you want to add mapping to an existing city that does not have it, first you will need to add a new CityName_Auto.png file for that city.
 Next you will need to open it in Paint.Net, and use the GetMousePositions.ps1 script to add a X and Y coordinate for each Neighbood to the script.
-You will also need to create a new $GLOBAL:CITYNAME_COLORS object to add locations for the map colors for that City, remember to add a new entry to switch statement in the GetCityColors function.Finally once that is done add a -AutoMapping $true flag to the cooresponding city on the $GLOBAL:CITIES object.
+You will also need to create a new set of color objects to add locations for the map colors for that City, an example of this can be seen in the BuildCityData function for any city that has automapping enabled.
+Finally once that is done add a -AutoMapping $true flag to the cooresponding city in its BuildCityData function.